slint-ui/slint/api/napi/cover.md

 Another option is to set an object that implements the {@link Model} interface.
 Rreading a Slint array property from JavaScript that was previously initialised from a {@link Model} object, will return a reference to the model.

-As an example, here is the implementation of the `ArrayModel` (which is available as `slint.ArrayModel`)
+As an example, here is the implementation of the @{link ArrayModel}.

 ```js
 let array = [1, 2, 3];